ezsystems/commerce-documentation/docs/guide/logging/logging_faq.md

 The standard log file is located in `var/logs/silver.eshop.log`

-More precisely, Monolog's [StreamHandler](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#log-to-files-and-syslog) is responsible for writing logs into files.
+More precisely, Monolog's [StreamHandler](https://github.com/Seldaek/monolog/blob/master/doc/02-handlers-formatters-processors.md#log-to-files-and-syslog) writes logs into files.
 The path to the file is a [constructor parameter](https://github.com/Seldaek/monolog/blob/master/src/Monolog/Handler/StreamHandler.php#L33) of the StreamHandler.
 For an example of service configuration, see [ERP Logging](../integrate_erp_systems/erp_communication/erp_logging.md#configuration).